December 2nd, 2022

 Our team will be creating a list of the transactions corresponding to reported hacks and forwarding them to popular exchanges that list HTR in the hope that they flag/disable any accounts that had missing funds routed to them from the attacker(s).
 We can make no promises as to whether or not CEXs will do anything with the information we provide them.
 Please use the form on this page to submit details to our team if you have been impacted by this vulnerability.

-Our team apologizes for the events that transpired and will ensure to complete code audits with multiple firms on any new product release.
+Our team apologizes for the events that transpired and will ensure to complete code audits with multiple firms on any potential new product release.

 Have you been affected?